 - 20.01 All wage rates set out in Schedule "A" include statutory holiday pay and 6% vacation pay.
 The parties agree that inclusion of statutory holiday pay and vacation pay in the wage rates provides an employee with a greater contractual or statutory right in accordance with the Employment Standards Act, 2000, S.O.
 2000, s.
 5 (the "ESA"). - 20.02 Employees are entitled to vacation time in accordance with the ESA, which may be taken during the mid-term recess or subsequent to the completion of employment duties within an academic term during which they are employed.
-Scheduling of vacations shall be subject to the academic and residency requirements of the employee's program of studies.
+Scheduling of vacations shall be subject to the academic and residency requirements of the employee's program of studies. - 20.03 All hours of work assigned to the TA for the fall term, including those allocated for marking exams and associated duties, shall be completed as assigned but no later than the close of business on December 24, with one exception as follows:

-- 20.03 All hours of work assigned to the TA for the fall term, including those allocated for marking exams and associated duties, shall be completed as assigned but no later than the close of business on December 24, with one exception as follows: If a TA is requested to perform duties after December 24th, additional hours may be assigned and completed over the period up to and including December 31st.
-For each such hour worked, a stipend of half the regular hourly wage rate will be paid on the second regular pay date in January. - 20.04 The Employer shall recognize public holidays as per the Employment Standards Act, 2000, S.O.
+If a TA is requested to perform duties after December 24th, additional hours to those set out in the Hours of Work form may be assigned and completed over the period up to and including December 31st.
+For each such hour worked, the employee will receive a premium rate of time and a half.
+The payment will be paid on the second regular pay date in January.

+20.04 The Employer shall recognize public holidays as per the Employment Standards Act, 2000, S.O.
 2000, c.
 41 (the "ESA").
 As at August 31, 2019, the ESA recognizes the following 9 public holidays: